 2003 - Many reds represented their countries in friendlies across Europe.
 Finnish skipper Sami Hyypiä scored the only goal of the game against Northern Ireland at a foggy Windsor Park while winning his fiftieth cap.
 Milan Baroš also scored as the Czech Republic beat France 2-0 in Paris.
 He came off the bench and then was himself later substituted.
 Vladimír Šmicer and future red Djibril Cissé both also featured.

 Meanwhile, Michael Owen and Danny Murphy got 45 minutes apiece in England’s 3-1 defeat to Australia at Upton Park.
-Harry Kewell was on target for the Socceroos, playing in his final international as a Leeds United player, while Paul Konchesky won his first cap, and only one as a Charlton Athletic player.
-Also in action were Salif Diao, El-Hadji Diouf, Jerzy Dudek, John Arne Riise and future reds Craig Bellamy, Yossi Benayoun, Christian Poulsen and Andriy Voronin.
+Harry Kewell was on target past ex-red David James, playing in his final international as a Leeds United player, while Paul Konchesky won his first cap, and only one as a Charlton Athletic player.
+Also in action were Salif Diao, El-Hadji Diouf, Jerzy Dudek, ex-red Don Hutchison and future reds Craig Bellamy, Yossi Benayoun, Christian Poulsen, Andriy Voronin and Bolo Zenden.

 Lacey for the Irelands